thikimyen-nguyen/2022-11-13_HTML-and-CSS-CA_Thikimyen-Nguyen/README.md

-# Square Eyes - An online movie website
+# Square Eyes

 ![image](http://howareyounorway.no/wp-content/uploads/2023/05/cross-course-project.jpg)

-A simple overview of this project.
+An online movie website which connects film-lovers.

 ## Description

 This is my cross-course project which is run through several course assignments during the first year.
 There are three assigned project themes and I picked Square Eyes, an online movie website.
+It includes:
+- A Homepage with featured products and products as thumbnails
+- Collection and Gernes pages with sorted lists
+- An About Us page
+- A Contact page
+- A detailed product page

 This site has been developed so far as following: